Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Methods

 \subsection{A moment tensor potential for silicon}

 In practical terms, ARTn serves as a saddle-point search engine, employing an interaction potential as both a force and energy calculator.
 The simulation's accuracy is directly influenced by the selection of the force field.
 Previous studies have relied on semi-empirical force field \cite{ganster2012first,barkema1996event,mousseau1998traveling,levesque2022internal,eliassen2019atomistic} and ab initio methods \cite{machado2011optimized, beland2014strain,salles2017strain}.
 Here we employ a machine learning-based forcefield.
 This potential was developed to jointly describe Si, O, and SiO$_2$ systems \cite{zongo2024unified}, and is an improvement over a previously reported Si MTP \cite{zongo2022first}.
-This potential is based on the MTP framework \cite{shapeev2016moment, novikov2020mlip}.
-A detailed description of the development and implementation of this MTP can be found in our previous work \cite{zongo2024unified,zongo2022first}.
+This potential is based on the MTP framework \cite{shapeev2016moment, novikov2020mlip}. \ZK{The MTP potential was trained using data obtained from DFT calculations with the generalized gradient approximation (GGA-PBE) as the exchange-correlation functional \cite{perdew1996generalized}.
+The MTP training set did not include amorphous silicon (a-Si) configurations.
+As explained in Ref. \cite{zongo2024unified}, the MTP was validated against ab initio MD by performing a rapid melt-and-quench.
+Fast cooling (–8 ps) was followed by equilibration (10 ps) using either ab initio MD or MTP-MD.
+Both ab initio MD and MTP-MD led to a-Si models with very similar structural properties while repeating the same protocol with semi-empirical potentials led to substantially different results.
+The simulations presented herein can be seen as further validation and testing of this MTP.} A detailed description of the development and implementation of this MTP can be found in our previous work \cite{zongo2024unified,zongo2022first}.